Norman (The Promised Neverland)

 Norman (ノーマン, Nōrman) is a character in the manga series The Promised Neverland, created by Kaiu Shirai and Posuka Demizu.
 Norman is an 11-year-old boy living at Grace Field House.
 Like Ray and Emma, Norman consistently gets perfect scores on his daily exams.
 He is known for being a genius strategist and planner, as well as unbeatable at the game of tag.
 He discovers the truth of the orphanage with Emma and teams up with Ray to devise a plan to escape.
 While he knows leaving with every child in the house is near to impossible, his love for his sister Emma pushes him to continue trying.

+In the anime adaptation, he is voiced by Maaya Uchida in Japanese and by Jeannie Tirado in the English version.
+In the live-action film adaptation, Norman is portrayed by Rihito Itagaki.

 Creation

 According to Kaiu Shirai, Norman is the mainstay of the group and had a "lighter" mood compare to Ray and Emma.
 For his character design, Shirai asked for something like angelic, and a bit ethereal, with a simple design philosophy.
 Making him look like a moon or a knight of the story.
 Posuka Demizu had difficulties creating the character design of Norman, including his body type, face and hair.
 According to Demizu, Norman was supposed to be slender in his original design, but it was difficult to show the difference between him and the other children.
-All of them wear the same clothes.
-So she decided to maintain the current design.
+All of them wear the same clothes, so she decided to maintain the current design.

 Casting

-In the anime adaptation, the character is voiced by Maaya Uchida in Japanese; and Jeannie Tirado voices the character in English.
+In the anime adaptation, Norman is voiced by Maaya Uchida in Japanese; and Jeannie Tirado voices the character in English.
 In the live-action film adaptation, Norman was portrayed by Rihito Itagaki.